Learn the context behind the principle of “Reap what you sow.” Is it similar to karma or revenge? Or is it an entirely

 But here is where God expects us to plant the seeds of the Spirit.
 Are we going to follow our instinct, or will we surrender to Christ’s lordship?
 Here is where the battle of the flesh and the Spirit happens.
-Here is where we should make that critical decision: act as the world acts or decide as God had instructed us to do.
+Here is where we should make that critical decision: act as the world acts and reap destruction or decide as God had instructed us to do.

 The solution is God’s Word

 That is why Joshua 1:8 also teaches us to meditate on God’s Word day and night for us to be able to keep the Lord’s commands.
 God wants us to trust Him, draw near Him, and wait on Him as we reap eternal life with God.
 Just like Matthew 6:33 says, seek first God’s Kingdom and His righteousness, and everything else will just follow.

 The role of God’s grace in reaping and sowing

 Praise God for His amazing grace!
-There is so much grace involved in the process of reaping and sowing.
-Also, there are lessons that we can learn in both the good and the bad.
+There is so much grace involved when one sows and another reaps meaning there are lessons that we can learn in both the good and the bad.
 There is much wisdom that can come out both in our victories and stumbling moments.
 Sometimes sowing can involve weeping, but God promises us that when we sow in tears, we will harvest in rejoicing (Psalm 126:5).

 While sowing good works can provide many benefits, I know I can also get them even if I am not deserving.
 That is God’s grace in action.
 We have our limitations, lack many aspects of our lives, and cannot control everything.
 God is aware of our limits and thresholds, and this is what He tells us in 2 Corinthians 12:9 His grace is enough.

 He even goes on to say that His power is made perfect in our weakness.
 We can sow and put in the hard work that wherever we are lacking and can’t control, God can do His mighty work and produce a bountiful harvest for us.